vladimir-v-bvn/couchbase-cc-test/readme.txt

 runTest() method is implemented like while() cycle controlled by isKeepRunning boolean variable.
 ExecutorService is started as Executors.newFixedThreadPool(numberOfTreads) and runnable task runTest() is submited numberOfTreads times.
-At the same time SingleThreadScheduledExecutor started to stop ExecutorService after 3 minutes and to set isKeepRunning to false to stop runTest().
+At the same time SingleThreadScheduledExecutor is started to stop ExecutorService after 3 minutes and to set isKeepRunning to false to stop runTest().
 As the last step collected performance data are printed.